Laggrif/cs-341-project/milestone/milestone.md

 		- Validation

 			The image at the beginning shows a small demo of the fog.
-Noise artifacts are due to compression from video to gif and not part of the fog itself.
+UI provides sliders for each options and a color selector.

 2. Report the number of hours each team member has dedicated to the project (as recorded on Moodle).
 Comment on the accuracy of your initial time estimates.
 Critically reflect on your work plan and assess if you are on track.